NASA-PDS/naif-pds4-bundler/docs/source/01_overview.rst

 NAIF PDS4 Bundle Generator Package Overview
 *******************************************

-This document is a part of the NAIF PDS4 Bundle Generator package (NPB) that NAIF provides to SPICE archive producers to enable them to understand, design, and generate a SPICE archive from end to end.
+This document is a piece of the NAIF PDS4 Bundle Generator package (NPB) that NAIF provides to SPICE archive producers to enable them to understand, design, and generate a SPICE archive from end to end.